 Overview

 The described test method allows obtaining a rough estimate of the magnetic moment of the EUT (centred dipole approximation).
-It involves the constraint of measuring the magnetic field at distances typically more than three times the size of the EUT.
+It involves the double constraint of measuring the magnetic field at distances where such approximation would be valid, while maintaining a sufficient signal-to-noise ratio.
+There is no guarantee that such distances exist.

 If a better model is needed, making it possible to predict the field at closer distances or more precisely than the centred dipole approximation allows, then either multiple dipole modelling techniques or spherical harmonics techniques can be used.
+They involve much more measurement points than the present so-called "six-points method", typically obtained either from a rotation of the EUT or from a large number of magnetometers.

 It is the role of the EMCAB to assess the need for using such techniques, based on mission requirements.